-When you and your children decide to be physically active, talk to your healthcare provider first.
+When you and your children decide to be physically active, take to your healthcare provider first.
 Your provider has firsthand knowledge of your children’s health, any individual concerns and medications that could impact their activity level.
 This discussion should also include safety concerns: wearing appropriate gear for the particular sport, being in a safe environment and making sure the activity level is safe for your kids.
 You and your children need to plan for cold, hot, rainy or snowy weather.
 Don’t forget your water bottle to help stay hydrated.
 Once you have had this initial discussion, the fun starts.

 Enjoy Your Activity

 Physical activity for children isn’t limited to working out or running.
 It can include many fun activities.
 Childhood games such as tag, hide-and-seek and backyard kickball are great ways for kids to be active.
 Other ways include participating in team sports at their school, recreation department or community programs.
 Some of these sports can be seasonal, such as flag football, basketball, baseball, tennis, gymnastics and soccer.